 Elective months are divided into time spent with Primary Care Physicians in their offices, rotating through the JFK community clinic and rotations with specialists in their offices.
 These specialties include ID, Oncology, Dermatology, GI, Renal, Pulmonary, Cardiology, Urology, Wound Care, Rheumatology, Geriatrics, Neurology, Ophthalmology and Endocrinology.
 There is an Emergency Room rotation done in your intern year.

-Inpatient rounding starts at 7am and usually ends at 5pm with check out to Long Call at 4pm.
+The typical inpatient ward day is from 7 a.m. with sign out to Long Call at 4:30 p.m.
 The Long Call system is outlined in the Training Experience section.
 You will receive new patients from the Night Float team as well as from your attending physician.
 Bedside rounding usually begins at 9am, starting with Social Work Rounds where the team meets with the care coordinators about each patient.
 Residents typically round until noon where they break for noon conference.
 Afternoon Admissions start at 1pm.

 Elective months start and end at the discretion of each Primary Care or Specialty attending.
 Emergency Room months do have some evening shifts.